European-XFEL/Karabo/doc/library/concept_data_logging.rst

 ***************

 Karabo offers continuous logging of all properties by usage of the *Data Logger* service.
-This service is realized as a set of Karabo devices, one for each device being logged, which archive any changes of a property to disk and allow for indexing them either by trainId (if provided) or timestamp.
+This service is realized as a set of Karabo devices, which archive any changes of a property and allow for indexing by trainId (if provided) or timestamp.

 The logging devices are managed by a data logger manager device, which manages logging device creation on a list of servers it holds.
 Load-balancing of the